gnedster/the-brain-trust/README.md

 so make sure they exist.
 We also use [grunt](http://gruntjs.com/) for task running.

-`npm install -g mocha eslint grunt`
+`npm install -g mocha eslint grunt-cli`

 Also we use [reflow](https://github.com/reenhanced/gitreflow) for creating and merging branches.